High-dimensional Imputation for the Social Sciences: a Comparison of State-of-the-art Methods: Discussion

 \subsection{Methods that work well}

-On balance, IURR and MI-PCA were the two strongest performers across the simulation study and the resampling study.
-In the simulation study, IURR produced trivial estimation bias for all parameters in the low-dimensional condition and means and variances in the high-dimensional condition.
-Furthermore, the covariance estimation bias introduced by IURR in the high-dimensional condition only slightly exceeded the PRB $= 10$ threshold, while most of the other MI methods resulted in covariance PRBs larger than 20 (with MI-PCA being the most salient exception).
-IURR produced good coverages in the low-dimensional condition, but tended to under-cover in the high-dimensional condition, especially for variances and covariances.
-In the resampling study, IURR was also among the strongest performers.
-Although it did not demonstrate the best performance, there were no conditions in which IURR produced unacceptable results.
+On balance, IURR, MI-SF, and MI-PCA were the strongest performers across the simulation study and the resampling study.
+In the simulation study, IURR and MI-SF produced trivial estimation bias for all parameters in the low-dimensional condition and for the means in the high-dimensional condition.
+Furthermore, the covariance estimation bias introduced by these two methods in the high-dimensional condition only slightly exceeded the PRB $= 10$ threshold, while most of the other MI methods resulted in covariance PRBs larger than 20 (with MI-PCA being the most salient exception).
+IURR and MI-SF produced good coverages in the low-dimensional condition but tended to under-cover in the high-dimensional condition, especially for variances and covariances.
+In the resampling study, IURR and MI-SF were also among the strongest performers.
+Although they did not demonstrate the best performance, there were no conditions in which IURR or MI-SF produced unacceptable results.

+The confidence interval widths of IURR and MI-SF were in line with that of the other methods.
+In the simulation study, the confidence intervals produced by these methods were not influenced by the dimensionality of the data.
+In the resampling study, their confidence intervals were wider in the high-dimensional condition than in the low-dimensional one.
+However, this was the same pattern that affected most methods and it was caused by the smaller sample size we used to achieve the $p > n$ scenario in a data set with a fixed number of predictors.
+Overall, the confidence interval width pattern followed by IURR and MI-SF suggests that their imputation precision is not affected by a larger number of possible predictors.

 From the end-user's perspective, IURR is an appealing method.
 IURR does not require the imputer to make choices regarding which variables are relevant for the imputation procedure.
 The only additional decision required of the imputer is selecting the number of folds to use when cross-validating the penalty parameter.
-As a result, an IURR imputation run is easy to specify, which makes IURR an appealing method for the imputation of large social scientific datasets.
+As a result, an IURR imputation run is easy to specify, which makes IURR an appealing method for the imputation of large social scientific data sets.
 However, IURR is relatively computationally intensive.
 If the number of variables with missing values is large, IURR might result in prohibitive imputation time.

-In such a scenario, the MI-PCA method might be preferable.
+Similarly, an MI-SF run is easy to specify and only requires the user to choose the minimum sufficient increase in $R^2$ to use in the step-froward algorithm.
+However, the lack of clear guidelines on how to tune this parameter introduces more researcher's degrees of freedom than other methods.
+Finally, the imputation time of MI-SF was among the longest of the methods we considered.